ksaalfeld/exprplusplus/README.md

-    bitand(a, b) - Bitwise AND of scalars or elements in lists/vectors A and B bitor(a, b) - Bitwise OR of scalars or elements in lists/vectors A and B bitxor(a, b) - Bitwise XOR of scalars or elements in lists/vectors A and B bitget(x, k, [n]) - Get N bits (default: 1) from X starting at zero-based index K bitshift(x, k) - Bit shifting of elements in X by K positions
+    bitand(a, b) - Bitwise AND of scalars or elements in lists/vectors A and B bitor(a, b) - Bitwise OR of scalars or elements in lists/vectors A and B bitxor(a, b) - Bitwise XOR of scalars or elements in lists/vectors A and B bitnot(x) - Bitwise NOT of scalars or elements in list/vector X bitget(x, k, [n]) - Get N bits (default: 1) from X starting at zero-based index K bitshift(x, k) - Bit shifting of elements in X by K positions